aaronbloomfield/ccc/hws/btcscript/index.md

 5. Some errors with Bitcoin scripts can be determined prior to broadcasting it on the Bitcoin test network.
 This is done by the `VerifyScript()` method, which the provided code base calls for you before any attempted broadcast transaction.
 So if you see an error such as, `verifyerror: "bitcoin.core.scripteval.VerifyOpFailedError: EvalScript: OP_EQUALVERIFY failed`, or similar, it means that the Bitcoin library was able to detect that your script would not work, and did not broadcast the transaction.
 6. We provide you with a `create_CHECKSIG_signature()` function in the scripts.py file -- use it!
 See the comments there for details as to how.
 7. To save you the tedious task of having to learn the [Python Bitcoin library](https://pypi.org/project/python-bitcoinlib/) (documentation is [here](https://python-bitcoinlib.readthedocs.io/en/latest/)) -- which you probably would never use again -- much of the library interaction has been handled for you by the provided code.
 But in order for that to work, you have to proceed through this homework in the order written.
+8. If you want to put the number 2 onto the stack, you can't just use the integer value 2.
+Instead, you have to use the `OP_2` opcode.
+In fact, `OP_2` happens to have integer value 82, and the integer value 2 has a different meaning.

+#### Common Errors

+- "Error validating transaction: Transaction ... referenced by input 0 has lesser than 3 outputs" means the UTXO index you provided is too high
+- "Error validating transaction: Error running script for input 0 referencing ... at 0: Script was NOT verified successfully" is when the scripts don't work together

+#### Mac OS X issues

+If you have a M1 Mac, there are a few issues you should be aware of.

+Installing OpenSSL via homebrew would still lead to errors in past semesters.
+These errors report a problem with the "libeay32" library.
+Here are some solutions that helped in the past:

+- Installing OpenSSL as per [https://www.davidseek.com/ruby-on-m1/](https://www.davidseek.com/ruby-on-m1/)
+-
+You can replace the OpenSSL library that bitcoinlib calls.
+In the bitcoin package, in `/Library/Frameworks/Python.framework/Versions/3.9/lib/python3.9/site-packages/bitcoin` (that may differ on your machine), in `core/key.py`, replace `_ssl = ctypes.cdll.LoadLibrary(ctypes.util.find_library('ssl.35')` or `ctypes.util.find_library('ssl')` or `ctypes.util.find_library('libeay32')` with `_ssl = ctypes.cdll.LoadLibrary(ctypes.util.find_library('ssl.35')` or `ctypes.util.find_library('ssl'))`.

+We cannot vouch for any of these solutions; we just collected a bunch of Piazza responses from the previous semester.

 ### Testnet